All Episodes

 Now they're not.

-And now they're starting to associate Obama and Lieberman and any other senator that voted to kill a Dorgan Amendment as being in bed with Big Pharma, meaning profits.
+And now they're starting to associate Obama and Lieberman and any other senator that voted to kill a Dorgan Amendment as being in bed with big pharma, meaning profits.

-And it it's it's uh it's it's an ebb and flow.
+And it's an ebb and flow.

-Uh you you must clearly understand what liberalism is.
+And to understand them, you must clearly understand what liberalism is.

 You need not be afraid of it.